emer/axon/Rubicon.md

 # PVLV: Primary Value, Learned Value

-This is a ground-up rewrite of PVLV [Mollick et al, 2020](#references) for Axon, designed to capture the essential properties of the [Go leabra version](https://github.com/emer/leabra/tree/master/pvlv) in a yet simpler and cleaner way without the extensive modulatory dynamics present in the Leabra model.
-Thus, these can be used in a more mix-and-match manner (e.g., the BLA can be used to train OFC, independent of its phasic dopamine role).
+This is a ground-up rewrite of PVLV [Mollick et al, 2020](#references) for Axon, designed to capture the essential properties of the [Go leabra version](https://github.com/emer/leabra/tree/master/pvlv), in a way that is integrated with the larger [BOA](examples/boa) framework for goal-driven motivated behavior.

 Files: pvlv_{[net.go](axon/pvlv_net.go), [layers.go](axon/pvlv_layers.go), [prjns.go](axon/pvlv_prjns.go)}.
 Example: [pvlv](examples/pvlv) and [boa](examples/boa).

 # Introduction

+The integration of classical (passive, Pavlovian) conditioning with the mechanisms of the goal-driven system represents a novel way of understanding both of these mechanisms and literatures.
+In effect, classical conditioning leverages the core goal-driven mechanisms in a simplified manner, making it an ideal paradigm for testing and validating these mechanisms.
+In the goal-driven paradigm, a _conditioned stimulus_ (CS) is a signal for the opportunity to obtain a desired outcome (i.e., the _unconditioned stimulus_ or US).
+Thus, a CS activates a goal state in the vmPFC (ventral and medial prefrontal cortex, specifically OFC (orbital frontal cortex), IL (infralimbic), PL (prelimbic) in rodents), setting up the expectation for the subsequent outcome.

+The most important and challenging aspect of classical conditioning in this context is recognizing when an expected US is _not_ actually going to happen.
+A non-reward trial is, superficially, indistinguishable from any other moment in time when nothing happens.
+It is only because of the learned internal expectation that it takes on significance, when this nothing happens instead of the expected something.
+Thus, the non-reward trial helps shed light on the machinery that is necessary in the goal-driven context to decide when to [give up](#give-up) on an engaged goal.

 <img src="figs/fig_pvlv_pv_lv_schultz_da.png" height="600">